marcosotb/dbsd-dec-2022/README.md

 ___

 ## Cell 8b.
 Convert Specific Weight To ckpt / safetensors
-Same as 8a. but just for one weight.
+Same as 8a. but just for one weight whose directory needs to be specified